lifeisstillgood/story.ottersfromspace/docs/chapter1.rst

 Now an otter weighs only three or four pounds, even wet.
+And Mr Cavalleo would be described by his closest friends, if he had any, as - well “a right fat bastard”, and weighs at least 24 Stone.

-And Mr Cavalleo weighs at least 20 Stone.
-In normal circumstances (if you can ever call getting an otter nutting you between the eyeballs *normal*) in normal circumstances the otter would have pretty much no effect.
+In normal circumstances (if you can ever call getting an otter nutting you between the eyeballs normal circumstances) the otter would have pretty much no effect.